-All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
-However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
+At Debden Church of England Primary Academy, we understand and believe that all adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
+However, there are key people within schools who have specific responsibilities under child protection procedures.
 The names of those in our school with these specific responsibilities (the designated safeguarding lead and deputy designated safeguarding lead) are shown on the cover sheet of this document.